steffahn/mutcursor/README.md

 ## Alternative(s)

 This crate basically does the same thing as [generic-cursors](https://crates.io/crates/generic-cursors).
-However, this crate opts for a fixed-size stack while `generic-cursors` uses a `Vec`.
-That means this crate has lower overhead but `generic-cursors` permits arbitrarily-deep backtracking.
+However, there are several reasons to choose this crate:

+1. The fixed-size stack used by [MutCursor] has lower overhead than a [Vec], and can be used in a `no_std` environment where dynamic allocation may be unavailable.

+2. The [MutCursor::try_map_into_mut] API enables some paterns that would be otherwise impossible.

 ## Safety Thesis